Parasympathetic nervous system: Vascular effects

 Heart rate is largely controlled by the heart's internal pacemaker activity.
 Considering a healthy heart, the main pacemaker is a collection of cells on the border of the atria and vena cava called the sinoatrial node.
 Heart cells have the ability to generate electrical activity independent of external stimulation.
 As a result, the cells of the node spontaneously generate electrical activity that is subsequently conducted throughout the heart, resulting in a regular heart rate.

-In absence of any external stimuli, sinoatrial pacing contributes to maintain the heart rate in the range of 60-100 beats per minute (bpm).
+In absence of any external stimuli, sinoatrial pacing contributes to maintain the heart rate in the range of 60–100 beats per minute (bpm).
 At the same time, the two branches of the autonomic nervous system act in a complementary way increasing or slowing the heart rate.
 In this context, the vagus nerve acts on sinoatrial node slowing its conduction thus actively modulating vagal tone accordingly.
 This modulation is mediated by the neurotransmitter acetylcholine and downstream changes to ionic currents and calcium of heart cells.

 The vagus nerve plays a crucial role in heart rate regulation by modulating the response of sinoatrial node; vagal tone can be quantified by investigating heart rate modulation induced by vagal tone changes.
 As a general consideration, increased vagal tone (and thus vagal action) is associated with a diminished and more variable heart rate.
 The main mechanism by which the parasympathetic nervous system acts on vascular and cardiac control is the so-called respiratory sinus arrhythmia (RSA).
 RSA is described as the physiological and rhythmical fluctuation of heart rate at the respiration frequency, characterized by heart rate increase during inspiration and decrease during expiration.

+Heart rate variability (HRV) analysis, particularly time-domain indices such as the root mean square of successive differences (RMSSD) and the high-frequency (HF) component of the HRV spectrum, primarily reflects parasympathetic modulation of the sinoatrial node and is therefore widely used as a non-invasive index of cardiac vagal tone.
+Reduced HRV and impaired vagal modulation are associated with adverse outcomes in heart failure and other cardiovascular diseases and are increasingly investigated as biomarkers of biological aging and "inflammaging".

+Homeostatic and anti-inflammatory functions

+Parasympathetic outflow, particularly via the vagus nerve, participates in several reflex circuits that stabilize internal milieu beyond classical cardiovascular and gastrointestinal control.
+The "cholinergic anti-inflammatory pathway" describes an efferent arm of the inflammatory reflex in which action potentials in vagal fibers ultimately signal to immune cells—predominantly via α7 nicotinic acetylcholine receptors—to suppress the production of tumor necrosis factor and other pro-inflammatory cytokines during systemic inflammatory responses.

+Experimental studies in models of sepsis, inflammatory bowel disease, and rheumatoid arthritis have shown that electrical stimulation of the vagus nerve, stimulation of the splenic nerve, or pharmacological activation of nicotinic receptors can attenuate cytokine release and improve survival, supporting a role for parasympathetic pathways in controlling systemic inflammation.
+Early-phase clinical studies are exploring whether invasive or non-invasive vagus nerve stimulation can harness this pathway therapeutically in chronic inflammatory and autoimmune diseases.